-And given that both I and my ex husband have since remarried and had children, perhaps this is how our lives were supposed to pan out.
+And given that both my ex husband and I have since remarried and had children, perhaps this is how our lives were supposed to pan out.
 Perhaps the truth is that this was simply the path we had to take in order to reach a point where everything was exactly as it should be – loss, heartbreak, struggles and all.

 To those who have lost a child and are looking for answers, I would love to share with you the key to survival, to give you the answers as to why some marriages fail and others survive.
 I would love to tell you that all it takes is to simply communicate more, to be honest and open; to share when you are struggling, when you are angry and hurt, when you feel resentful and confused, when you need comfort, when you need space, when you need nothing at all but to be held, to be understood.